zeek/zeek/scripts/zeexygen/index.rst

    .. tip:: You can embed directives and roles within ``##``-stylized comments.

-   There's also a custom role to reference any identifier node in the Bro Sphinx domain that's good for "see alsos", e.g.
+   There's also a custom role to reference any identifier node in the Zeek Sphinx domain that's good for "see alsos", e.g.

-   See also: :bro:see:`BroxygenExample::a_var`,
+   See also: :zeek:see:`ZeexygenExample::a_var`,
-   :bro:see:`BroxygenExample::ONE`, :bro:see:`SSH::Info`
+   :zeek:see:`ZeexygenExample::ONE`, :zeek:see:`SSH::Info`

    And a custom directive does the equivalent references:

-   .. bro:see:: BroxygenExample::a_var BroxygenExample::ONE SSH::Info
+   .. zeek:see:: ZeexygenExample::a_var ZeexygenExample::ONE SSH::Info